hubbleui/framework/src/docs/03_layout/02_flex-grid.md

 ### Columns

-With Hubble's flex grid system is incredibly flexible, so there are multiple ways to specify column widths depending on your needs.
+Hubble's flex grid system is incredibly flexible, so there are multiple ways to specify column widths depending on your needs.

 1.  **On the parent `.flex-row`**
     Suitable when your columns are all evenly sized.
 Individual child `.col` width can be specified, while siblings retain specified width.